rileystevend/ATXnightout/README.md

 # ATXnightout

-this app takes the second guessing out of figuring out a great way to experience austing.
+this app takes the second guessing out of figuring out a great way to experience Austin.
 LIVE MUSIC + FOOD